Home / All Recipes / Chinese / Bean Curd, Ginkgo Nuts, and Barley Sweet Soup

 Let's prepare this classic Chinese bean curd, ginkgo nuts, and barley dessert in your home.
-This soup is healthy, yummy, vegan-friendly, and gluten-free.
+This soup is healthy, yummy, vegetarian and vegan-friendly.

 This soup has a special place in my life because my Mom prepared it for me on my wedding day.
 I’ll explain everything in detail so you will be able to replicate this dessert soup in your own home.

 Chinese ingredients you will need to prepare this sweet soup

 For this specific sweet soup, you will need dried bean curd sheet, gingko nuts, pearl barley/job’s tear barley, pandan leaves, rock sugar, and eggs.

 Dried bean curd sheet (腐竹)

 Dried bean curd is sold in two versions, stick version and sheet version.
 Please buy the sheet version.